When is full moon in August? Super Moon 2023 and Blue Moon

 In August there is not just one, but two phenomena when the full moon is in the sky.
 In addition to the Super Moon in August 2023, there will also be a Blue Moon.

 Berlin – In August, the full moon will be particularly large and bright.
 Because it is in the sky as a super full moon.
 And not just once.
 Due to its elliptical orbit, the moon comes closer to the earth on some days than on others.
-There are two such days when the full moon is in the sky as a super moon in August 2023.
+There are days like that when Full moon as seen today as super moon in August 2023, there are two of them this month.
 At the same time, the full moon is not only as Super Moon 2023 in August, but also as Blue Moon?
 And when will the second supermoon as “Blue Moon” in August 2023 be in its brightest and fullest glory in the sky?

 But when will the full moon appear as a super moon in August 2023 and what is the blue moon all about?